Legal Guide to Private Communication: Know Your Rights and Responsibilities

 International Considerations

-Laws regarding anonymous communication vary significantly by country:
+Laws regarding private communication vary significantly by country:

-- Some countries require ID verification for SIM cards, affecting anonymity
+- Some countries require ID verification for SIM cards, affecting privacy

 - Data retention laws vary, affecting what information services must store